J0EYjoey/SML_Summer2025/README.md

-# SML_Summer2025
-Course website for summer 2025
+This is the official course website of STA314H: Statistical Methods for Machine Learning I, in Summer 2025.